fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.MachineLearning/v0.9.2.1/New-AzureRmMlWebService.md

 PS C:\>New-AzureRmMlWebService -ResourceGroupName "RG004" -Name "WebService005" -Location "South Central US" -NewWebServiceDefinition $ServiceDefinitionObject
 ```

-This command creates an azure_2 Machine Learning web service resource named WebService005 that belongs to the resource group named RG004.
+This command creates an Azure Machine Learning web service resource named WebService005 that belongs to the resource group named RG004.
 This command also sets the location to South Central US.
 The new web service uses the information stored in the $ServiceDefinitionObject to create the definition.
 You can obtain a web service object instance to customize before publishing as a resource by using the Import-AzureRmMlWebService cmdlet.